 This German-style beer garden features over 75 beers, lush outdoor seating and a jukebox (because yes, there are still bars out there with old-fashioned jukeboxes!).

-Speaking of dive bars, sometimes you just need a drink and a place to vent, rather than a fancy or trendy bar with frou frou drinks.
+Speaking of dive bars, sometimes you just need a drink and a place to ponder or vent, rather than a posh bar with fancy drinks.

-Located a few blocks from Tulane University, Snake & Jake’s is a tiny dive bar open only for a few hours (7pm – 10pm) each night.
+Located a few blocks from Tulane University, Snake & Jake’s is a tiny dive bar open only from 7pm to 10pm each night.

 Best Irish bar

-Erin Rose is an Irish bar in the French Quarter that features Irish whiskey and beer, as well as Louisiana craft beer.
+Erin Rose is an Irish bar in the French Quarter that features Irish drinks and local craft beer.
 Erin Rose is also well known for its late morning-early afternoon happy hour, featuring frozen Irish coffee.

 Bonus: Erin Rose is where one my favorite poboy shops in New Orleans, Killer Poboys, go its start.